marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   (see :ref:`extended-asm`) in the called function, to serve as a special side effect.

-.. option:: noipa
+.. gcc-attr:: noipa

   .. index:: noipa function attribute

   Disable interprocedural optimizations between the function with this attribute and its callers, as if the body of the function is not available when optimizing callers and the callers are unavailable when optimizing the body.
-This attribute implies :option:`noinline`, :option:`noclone` and :option:`no_icf` attributes.
+This attribute implies :gcc-attr:`noinline`, :gcc-attr:`noclone` and :gcc-attr:`no_icf` attributes.
 However, this attribute is not equivalent to a combination of other attributes, because its purpose is to suppress existing and future optimizations employing interprocedural analysis, including those that do not have an attribute suitable for disabling them individually.
 This attribute is supported mainly for the purpose of testing the compiler.

-.. option:: nonnull
+.. gcc-attr:: nonnull

   .. index:: nonnull function attribute

   .. index:: functions with non-null pointer arguments

-  The :option:`nonnull` attribute may be applied to a function that takes at least one argument of a pointer type.
+  The :gcc-attr:`nonnull` attribute may be applied to a function that takes at least one argument of a pointer type.
 It indicates that the referenced arguments must be non-null pointers.
 For instance, the declaration: